Google BigQuery Integration

 c) Storage Object Admin

-- Insert the generated file and click Submit.
+- Insert the generated JSON file from Big Query

 - Select the tables you need and click import.
 You can start accessing the tables once the status is “Ready”.